 Allow this beautiful Cajun Seafood Gumbo base to simmer for about 90 minutes.

 After which, add the seafood, the green onions and parsley.
 Cook for a further 15 minutes and that's it!
 Serve with rice (and potato salad on the side - don't ask why, it just goes together!)
-This New Orleans Seafood Gumbo Recipe is the best I've managed to get... and I've tried many different versions!
+This Seafood Gumbo Recipe is the best I've managed to get... and I've tried many different versions!

 Deliciously tasty, New Orleans style Seafood Gumbo.
 The perfect blend of seafood and smokiness with just enough spice to get those lips tingling!